alex3025/ilo-fans-controller/README.md

 ## FAQ

-### Why did you make this? 🤔

-See my original comment on [r/homelab](https://www.reddit.com/r/homelab/comments/rcel73/comment/hnu3iyp/?utm_source=share&utm_medium=web2x&context=3) to know the story behind this tool!

 ### How does it work? 🛠

-This tool is a **simple PHP script** that uses the `php-curl` extension to **get the current fan speeds from the iLO REST api** and the `php-ssh2` extension to **set the fan speeds using the patched iLO SSH interface.** You can also **create custom presets** to set a specific fan configuration with one click, all with a **simple and clean web interface** made using [Alpine.js](https://alpinejs.dev/) and [TailwindCSS](https://tailwindcss.com/).
+This tool is a **single PHP script** that uses the `php-curl` extension to **get the current server fan speeds from the iLO REST api** and the `php-ssh2` extension to **set the fan speeds using the [patched iLO SSH interface](#can-i-use-this-tool-with-my-hp-server-).** You can also **create custom presets** to set a specific fan configuration with a single click, all with a **simple and clean web interface** made using [Alpine.js](https://alpinejs.dev/) and [TailwindCSS](https://tailwindcss.com/).

+### Can I use this tool with my HP server? 🖥️

+This tool requires a **patched iLO firmware** that expose to the iLO SSH interface some commands to manipulate the fans speeds.
+You can find more information about this patch on [this Reddit post](https://www.reddit.com/r/homelab/comments/sx3ldo/hp_ilo4_v277_unlocked_access_to_fan_controls/).

+As of now, the patch (and so this tool) only works for **Gen8 & Gen9 servers with iLO 4.**

+> Gen10 servers with iLO 5 are not supported at the moment.

-### The _original version™_ was better, can I still use it?
+### I prefer the _original version™_, can I still use it?

 Sure, although I spent a lot of time rewriting the tool from scratch so I would recommend using this version instead.

-Anyway, you can download the _original version™_ from the [GitHub releases](https://github.com/alex3025/ilo-fans-controller/releases/tag/0.0.1).
+Anyway, you can download the _original version™_ from the [GitHub releases](https://github.com/alex3025/ilo-fans-controller/releases/tag/0.0.1) page.

 ### Why PHP?
 And why a single file? 📄

 **Answer #1:**
-In my opinion, PHP is perfect for this type of jobs where you need to do some server-side things and something easy to deploy (you just need a web server with PHP installed).
+In my opinion, PHP is perfect for this type of tasks where you need to do some server-side things and something easy to deploy (you just need a web server with PHP installed).

 **Answer #2:**
 I wanted to make this tool as easy as possible to install and use, so I decided to put everything in a single file.

+### Why did you make this? 🤔

+See my [original comment on r/homelab](https://www.reddit.com/r/homelab/comments/rcel73/comment/hnu3iyp/?utm_source=share&utm_medium=web2x&context=3) to know the story behind this tool!

 ### How can I offer you a coffee? ☕

-If you found this tool useful, you can offer me a coffee using [PayPal](https://paypal.me/alex3025) or [Ko-fi](https://ko-fi.com/alex3025) to support my work!
-Thank you! 🙏
+If you found this tool useful, consider offering me a coffee using [PayPal](https://paypal.me/alex3025) or [Ko-fi](https://ko-fi.com/alex3025) to support my work!
+Thank you so much! 🙏

 ---